jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 31 Effect of amendments to, or replacement of, material incorporated by reference in plans and proposed plans
 An amendment to, or replacement of, material incorporated by reference in a plan or proposed plan has legal effect as part of the plan or proposed plan only if—
-  (a) a variation that has merged in and become part of the proposed plan under Part 1 states that the amendment or replacement has that effect; or
+  (a) a variation that has merged in and become part of the proposed plan under Part 1, 4, or 5 states that the amendment or replacement has that effect; or
-  (b) an approved change made to the plan under Part 1 states that the amendment or replacement has that effect.
+  (b) an approved change made to the plan under Part 1, 4, or 5 states that the amendment or replacement has that effect.

 ### 32 Proof of material incorporated by reference
 (1) A copy of material incorporated by reference in a plan or proposed plan, including any amendment to, or replacement of, the material (material), must be—